How to set up Facebook Pixel tracking

 4. Click Copy Code to copy the entire Pixel base code.

-5. Optionally you can activate advanced matching for better targeting.
+5. Optionally, you can activate advanced matching for better targeting.

 If you already have a Facebook Pixel, go to Events Manager > Pixel Details > Set Up > Install Pixel and copy the code.